COS301-SE-2024/Dispute-Resolution-Engine/docs/CodingStandards.md

 - `refac: xxx` for changes made to the code with no additional features added
 - `fix: xxx` for bug fixes
 - `chore: xxx` for general structural organization without features
+- `docs: xxx` for changes made to documentation in general

 ## File Structure
 Our repository follows a monorepo structure, with each part of the project defined